ergoplatform/ergodocs/docs/dev/scs/ergotree/typing.md

-Note that each well-typed term has exactly one type hence we assume there exists a funcion $termType: Term \to \mathcal{T}$ which relates each well-typed term with the corresponding type.
+Note that each well-typed term has exactly one type; hence we assume there exists a function $termType: Term \to \mathcal{T}$ which relates each well-typed term with the corresponding type.

-Primitive operations can be parameterized with type variables, for example addition [primops]() has the signature $+~:~ (T,T) \to T$ where $T$ is numeric type [predeftypes]().
-Function $ptype$, defined in [primops]() returns a type of primitive operation specialized for concrete types of its arguments, for example $ptype(+,Int, Int) = (Int, Int) \to Int$.
+Primitive operations can be parameterized with type variables; for example, addition [primops]() has the signature $+~:~ (T,T) \to T$ where $T$ is a numeric type [predeftypes]().
+Function $ptype$, defined in [primops](), returns a type of primitive operation specialized for concrete types of its arguments, for example, $ptype(+,Int, Int) = (Int, Int) \to Int$.

-Similarily, the function $mtype$ returns a type of method specialized for concrete types of the arguments of the MethodCall term.
+Similarly, the function $mtype$ returns a type of method specialized for concrete types of the arguments of the MethodCall term.

 **BlockExpr** rule defines a type of well-formed block expression.
 It assumes a total ordering on **val** definitions.
-If a block expression is not well-formed than is cannot be typed and evaluated.
+If a block expression is not well-formed, than is cannot be typed and evaluated.

 The rest of the rules are standard for typed lambda calculus.